HIV and AIDS

 Prognosis and life expectancy with HIV depends on many different factors, but the outcome is generally very good with early diagnosis and effective treatment.
 A 10-year study from the United Kingdom showed that patients who had a good response to modern HIV therapies had a normal, if not better, life expectancy than average.

 Annually, for the past five years, approximately 13,000 to 16,000 people in the U.S. with diagnosed HIV or AIDS have died, due to any cause.
 (This means if someone who was HIV-positive died from an unrelated condition or event, it was still listed as an HIV death.)
 Contrast this data to the early 1990s, when more than 50,000 Americans a year died with the disease.
 Deaths with HIV have declined sharply since the mid-1990s with the introduction of anti-HIV therapies.

 Unfortunately, left untreated, the progression to AIDS has a very poor prognosis, with a survival rate of 10%.

 These statistics underscore the need for HIV awareness and testing, to allow for early detection and successful treatment of HIV infection.

 HIV and AIDS awareness

 HIV remains a significant public health problem in the United States and globally.
 Many U.S. efforts to reduce the spread of HIV focus on sexual health awareness and HIV testing and prevention—particularly among adolescents and young adults.
-Learn more at the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention.
+Learn more at the

 December is HIV/AIDS awareness month, marked by a red ribbon.
 World AIDS Day is December 1.